-Visitors to my site will already know how much I like the Quad 405.
-A recent conversation with a customer inspired him to acquire some Quad gear, including this lovely, original 405.
-In this article, I cover servicing a Quad 405, the Liquid Audio way.
+Readers will already know how much I like the Quad 405 and this inspired a customer to acquire some Quad gear for himself, including this lovely, original 405.
+In this article, I look at servicing a Quad 405.

 Talk about great sounding amps, and this particular 405 is completely original, with its original capacitors and connectors.
 The owner wanted me to freshen her up and fit some RCA connectors, so that’s what I’ve done.
 Let’s look briefly at what’s involved in a Quad 405 service like this.

 I try to keep this simple, a freshen up is not a full restoration.
 A service like this focuses on reliability improvement and bang-per-buck sonic gains.
 I start by carefully inspecting the 405 and looking for any signs of parts failure or earlier poorly executed work.